techies23/wordpress-phpstorm-live-template/README.md

 # PHPStorm WP live template
-Use this to add functionality to autocomplete register post type, taxonomy in short way like how we do in sublime.
+Use this to add functionality to autocomplete register post type, taxonomy in short way like how we do in sublime text 3.
+Currently only contains 11 autocomplete.
+Suggest for more if you need.
+I'll gladly add them.

 # Available shortcuts
 1. __ - Transalation